 Rocky tunnel, Château Beach, and Chateau la Napoule

-Passed the second beach, we arrived at the foot of the Chateau la Napoule and walked through a small rock tunnel.
-The tunnel is cut through into the red rock but with open arched spaces toward the seaside.
+Beyond the second beach, we reached the base of Chateau la Napoule and ventured through a small rock tunnel.
+Carved into the red rock, the tunnel features open arched spaces that provide views of the seaside.

-Along with the castle, the coastal path allows you to get to another little beach, Château Beach.
-The beach situates between the Port Mandelieu-la-Napoule and the Chateau de la Napoule.
-It has a small opening to the sea.
+Continuing along the coastal path, we discovered another hidden gem – Château Beach between Port Mandelieu-la-Napoule and Chateau de la Napoule.
+This quaint beach offers a small opening to the sea.

 The Golden Corniche d’Or

-It is also possible to stop for a hike along this road.
-For example, La Dramont, the circled hiking trail at Cap Du Dramont, is a short trail overlooking the sea.
-Officially inaugurated on 11th April 1903, the Corniche d’Or is one of the most spectacular roads along the French Riviera.
+It is also possible to make a pitstop for a refreshing hike along this route.
+Consider exploring La Dramont, a circular hiking trail at Cap Du Dramont, offering scenic views of the sea.
+Inaugurated on the 11th of April 1903, the Corniche d’Or stands as one of the most spectacular roads along the French Riviera.

 Travel Tips